-Late payments may be the bane of your credit score perfection, or they may just be part of your overall credit mediocrity.
-How late your payments are, how perfect your score is otherwise, and a host of other factors all play into how much a late payment (or multiple late payments) will affect your credit score.
+Late payments can happen to the best of us.
+Sometimes we pay a bill late due to oversight.
+Other times a shortage of cash is the culprit.
+How late your payments are and how often they occur affect your credit score.
+How perfect your score is otherwise, and a host of other factors also play into how much a late payment (or multiple late payments) will affect your credit score.

 Just how will a late payment affect your credit score?
 I’ve broken that question into several more specific, commonly asked questions.
 Here’s what you need to know:

-What Does a Late Payment Do to My Credit Score?
+What Exactly Does a Late Payment Do to My Credit Score?

 What Happens to My Credit Score When an Account Goes into Collections?